-Claiming social work fees as a medical benefits/tax deduction:
+Claiming adoption practitioner fees as a medical benefit:

-Adoption services may be claimed as an income tax deduction during the year in which a family adopts a child.
-For the 2020 taxation year, the maximum amount of eligible expenses for the Adoption Expense Tax Credit is $16,563 per child.
+Expenses related to adoption can be claimed as an income tax deduction during the year a family adopts a child.
+In 2021, the maximum claim was $16,729 per adopted child.

-Targetted Subsidies Policy Directive: The Ontario Association of Children's Aid Societies offer subsidies to families adopting a child over the age ten or sibling groups.
+Targeted Subsidies Policy Directive: The Ontario Association of Children's Aid Societies offers subsidies to families adopting a child over the age of ten or sibling groups.
 Contact your local CAS for more information.